Rocky V: Accolades

 It was nominated for seven Golden Raspberry Awards in 1990 including Worst Picture, Worst Actor and Worst Screenplay for Stallone, Worst Actress for Shire, Worst Supporting Actor for Young, Worst Director for Avildsen and Worst Original Song for "The Measure of a Man".

-Other media

 Sequel

 Sixteen years later, Stallone wrote, directed and starred in the film Rocky Balboa.
 Stallone suggested that advances in medical science during the period between the films had shown that the injuries mentioned in Rocky V were less debilitating than once thought, and that he would receive a "clean bill of health" by the time of Rocky Balboa, allowing him to box again.
-The film grossed over $70 million at the US box office, and $85 million abroad, and received largely positive reviews.

-Video games
+Video game

 In 2002, a video game called Rocky, based on the first five Rocky films, was released by Rage Software.

-A sequel was released by in 2004 by Venom Games called Rocky Legends, which further expanded on the story of the first four films.